 Residential caravan site licensing and fit and proper person test policy

-This policy sets out how Chesterfield Borough Council ('the council') will carry out its statutory responsibilities for caravan site inspection, licensing and enforcement and setting fees.
+This policy sets out how Chesterfield Borough Council 'the council' will carry out its statutory responsibilities for caravan site inspection, licensing and enforcement and setting fees.

 Contents